-Wo ould the project: Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact (a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? \boxtimes (b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? (c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: 3 Result in substantial erosion or siltation on- or off-site; \boxtimes
+Wo uld the project: Potentially Significant Impact Less than Significant Impact No Impact (a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? \boxtimes (b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? (c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces, in a manner which would: • Result in substantial erosion or siltation on- or off-site;

-Potentially Significant Impact Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact (2) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; \boxtimes (3) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or (4) Impede or redirect flood flows? \boxtimes (d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? \boxtimes (e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan? \boxtimes
+(2) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- or off-site; (3) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or (4) Impede or redirect flood flows?
+Significant Less than Significant Impact with Mitigation Incorporated Less than Significant Impact No Impact exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff; or (4) Impede or redirect flood flows? surface runoff in a manner which would result in (d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation? exceed to stormwa substant the capacity of existing or planned ter drainage systems or provide \boxtimes release of pollutants due to project inundation? (e) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater (4) Impede o or redirect flood flows? \boxtimes quality control plan or sustainable groundwater (d) \boxtimes (e) quality cont rol plan or sustainable groundwater

-• Standard Condition D01b (Drainage Study).
+Standard Condition D01b (Drainage Study).